1Pampu/my-poke-api/README.md

 This is my first API, built using FastAPI and incorporating data analysis with Pandas, NumPy, and other tools to extract useful information. **This API is only using pokemons of the first generation!!**

 ## Documentation
-You can find the complete documentation in detail at `/docs`
+You can find the complete documentation in detail at `/docs` or `/redoc`

 | Request                  | Type | Description                                        |
 |--------------------------|------|----------------------------------------------------|